 Students who choose to pursue the Cognitive Science B.S. degree seek to understand how the mind works.
-They are also likely want to develop their mathematical and computational skills, applying them to empirical and quantitative research in some aspect of the field.
+They are also likely to develop their mathematical and computational skills, applying them to empirical and quantitative research in some aspect of the field.

 - Computer Science and Informatics